 When it comes to post-production there are a number of what I’d call, supplemental tools available.
 These tools are designed to work in conjunction with Photoshop and/or Lightroom, and help you further refine your style as a photographer.

-The TopazLabs line of products includes 17 different pieces of software, each one specifically designed for its own unique purpose.
+includes 17 different pieces of software, each one specifically designed for its own unique purpose.
 These tools are designed to help you enhance and speed up your post-production workflow, but not necessarily replace Photoshop or Lightroom, although some of Topaz’s programs, like Impression and Texture Effects, do offer some standalone functionality that will let you create very different types of images.

 Like TopazLabs, Google’s Nik collection is a set of tools that will help you enhance and speed up your workflow.
 There aren’t as many different tools, and Google has a recent track record of killing off products that weren’t working for them without warning.
 But, the Nik collection is powerful, and will give you some great functionality beyond just Lightroom’s basic toolset.